slaterta/FPV-cam/README.txt

 minNeighbors is the parameter that is increased in order to detemine the final accuracy of the letter being recognised.

-The problem: The code does always produce the right result.
+The problem: The code does not always produce the right result.
 If I hold the letter G up to the camera it will say a B or C is detected.
 Is there a way on increasing the accuracy based on my code or will there have to be a different approach to detect the right letter?